 Time Series models in Kraken are both simple and powerful.
 The input dataset needs only two columns: a date and a numeric outcome for that date (examples: unit sales, new subscribers, revenue).

 Some basics for getting started with Time Series in Kraken:

-- If the date field is being read as a string instead of a date, use one of the following date formats in your dataset, ensuring that you have year represented as four digits:
+- If the date field is being read as a string instead of a date, ensure that your dates are represented in a format that Kraken supports.

 - Kraken will predict out 365 days from the last date in the training dataset

 - You do not need to include "apply" rows for future dates in the training data.
 You also do not need to apply to a new dataset (like classification and regression models).
 Rows with future predictions will be generated automatically and included in the downloaded/synced data.

 - Time series can be run on daily, weekly, monthly, or quarterly data.
 More information on how the data is aggregated below.

 - Outliers are automatically detected, excluded and flagged in the predicted dataset

 What's going on under the hood: Kraken currently implements a univariate time series model that has similarities to best performing models in the industry like Auto-SARIMA.
 Time series modeling looks for seasonality and general growth trends based on historical data.